 Though zip-lines don’t dangle from the city’s historic lighthouse, you can climb the 219 steps of St. Augustine’s tallest building for a view of St. Augustine and the nearby Atlantic Ocean at the St. Augustine Lighthouse and Maritime Museum.
 Located on Anastasia Island, the Victorian light station has up-dated, keeping the little-ones in mind.

-Although kids must be at least 44 inches tall to climb to the top of this working lighthouse, the smaller kids aren’t left in the dust.
+Kids must be at least 44 inches tall to climb to the top of this working lighthouse, but the smaller children aren’t left in the dust.
 There is an onsite playground, the Shipyard Play Area, made just for little kids.
 If the Florida heat gets too much, or the weather turns foul, escape to the Legends of the Light exhibition in the nearby Maritime Museum, where kids can try their hand at etch-a-sketch or play in the puppet theater.

 Grab a scavenger hunt card before heading on the Maritime Hammock Trails through the woods around the lighthouse for a nature hunt, or explore the historic Keeper’s House.

 Family Tip: 219 steps tackled by younger kids (and teens!) can easily put an end to your sight-seeing day.
-Plan a later in the day visit (check their daily schedule on their website first!), or plan a time of day when you can head back to your hotel afterwards for a break or pool swim.
+Stop here later in your day (check their daily schedule on their website first!), or plan a time of day when you can head back to your hotel afterwards for a break or pool swim.
 Of course, the beach is only a few minutes away too….

 The St. Augustine Lighthouse & Maritime Museum is located a 81 Lighthouse Avenue, St. Augustine, FL 32080.
 Their contact number is 904.829.0754.
 Their on-site parking is free.
 Visit their website for discounts & coupons.